 The knowledge base document also contains a second category of applications that Apple restricts from opening–if you try to launch one of these programs after ugparding to Snow Leopard, the OS will pop up a dialog box telling you the software in question is incompatible.
 This includes Parallels Desktop 3.0, Intego VirusBarrier X4 10.4.4 and earlier, SPSS 17.1, Adobe Director MX 2004, Elgato EyeTV 3.0.0 to 3.1.0, THQ’s Ratatouille 1.1, Aperture 2.1.1 and earlier, Keynote 2.0.2 and earlier, and the AirPort Admin Utility for Graphite and Snow Base Stations 4.2.5.

 Apple recommmends you check with vendors to see if Snow Leopard-compatible updates are available for those applications, and, as with the above list, provides a links to their respective vendor sites.
 There are some interesting patterns in evidence, though: for example, three major antivirus packages appear on the list.
-It’s a little surprising that no less than three Apple applications appear on the list as well, but none are current versions.

 Fortunately, this is a relatively small list of software, and most will likely be updated before too long.
 Still, if you rely on one of these programs and the vendor doesn’t have an update yet, you might want to hold off on jumping to 10.6 for now.